cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/administration.rst

 Greet Messages
 ==============

-The Greet Messages submodule lets server managers configure automatic and configurable messages that |bot_name| still send when a user joins/leaves your server, or obtains a specific role.
+The Greet Messages submodule lets server managers configure automatic and configurable messages that |bot_name| will send when a user joins/leaves your server, or obtains a specific role.

 All use cases (minus the "goodbye" messages) can be configured to send greet messages to a channel or to the user through a Direct Message.